 This is a powerful and important film that is a fantastic reminder of how far we’ve come, some of the ups and downs along the way, and the challenges for the future.

 We caught up with Ashley Joiner for a behind-the-scenes look at the documentary.

 You’ve talked about how the push to tackle this project came from being challenged about your own knowledge of LGBTQ history.
 Do you feel that we’ve failed to share the context and importance of Pride with younger generations of LGBTQ people?

-The recent campaigns against the introduction of LGBT+ education in schools is a good signifier of how important it is for LGBT+ people to discuss LGBT+ history.
-Since LGBT+ people are rarely raised by LGBT+ parents, LGBT+ history can only be told through community efforts.
+The recent campaigns against the introduction of LGBTQ education in schools is a good signifier of how important it is for LGBTQ people to discuss LGBTQ history.
+Since LGBTQ people are rarely raised by LGBTQ parents, LGBTQ history can only be told through community efforts.

 I think we, as a community, are partially to blame but we also have to consider the damaging effects of Section 28 and less directly the deconstruction of societal values that were happening at the same time under the Thatcher Government.

 There has been an entire generation of LGBTQ people brought up through an education system where the mention of homosexuality was punishable, and are therefore unlikely to discuss it as adults.
 Compounded with a generation of gay men being wiped out by AIDS, the reality is that there were fewer people to share these stories.